 Hotel Rooms:

-- Many hotels provide guests with panic or emergency call buttons, typically located near the bed or in the bathroom.
-It allows guests to request assistance in case of fire, medical issues, or security concerns.
+- Many hotels offer guests panic or emergency call buttons, typically near the bed or bathroom.
+These buttons allow guests to request assistance in case of fire, medical issues, or security concerns.

 -